How we create:

 NASA Data Literacy Program

-We've been working with NASA GeneLab to make life science data accessible to citizen scientists.
+We've been working with NASA GeneLab and WSGC to make life science data accessible to teachers and citizen scientists.
 This work was made possible by collaborators at the NSF CyVerse Cloud Computing infrastructure, the European Bioinformatics Institute (EBI) and Qlik.
 The Astrobotany team's international presence has grown links a growing a community of Astrobotany educators in the US, Japan and the UK.
 Our goal is to use the excitement of space exploration to train the next generation of citizen scientist to tackle any challenges that may arise in the future.

 Below is a data visualization that provides access to NASA's Meteorite data.
 In order to understand data it is important to be able to explore it and play with.